 Grants, scholarships for foreign students

-Those wishing to study in London have the opportunity to receive grants for foreign education or scholarships - they cover the expenses of students in full or in part, and they can be obtained by a student on a bachelor's, master's or doctoral program.
+Those wishing to get education in London have the opportunity to receive grants for foreign education or scholarships - they cover the expenses of students in full or in part, and they can be obtained by a student on a bachelor's, master's or doctoral program.
 An indicative list of available programs implemented by funds or organizations:

 - The Hill Foundation;